ddonimirski/rust_datastruct/README.md

+# rust_datastruct
-# rust_datastruct - keeps simple implementation of basic datastructures with 'rust'.
+The repository keeps the simple implementation of basic data structures with 'rust'.
+Implementation will be improved with knowledge about `rust`.